Cincinnati Travel Guides (By Locals)

 - Columbus Zoo and Aquarium – See over 7,000 animals, visit the golf course, and enjoy special seasonal activities.

-- Downtown Cincinnati (Central Business District) – The site of various festivals and concerts.
+- Downtown Cincinnati (Central Business District) – The site of various concerts and festivals in Cincinnati.
 This neighborhood is within walking distance of many worthwhile city attractions.

 - Over-the-Rhine – A trendy area that has experienced a recent rejuvenation.
 Find many upscale restaurants, bars, hotels, and breweries in this area.